datastax/cassandra-data-apis/graphql/README.md

       apollo-link-error apollo-link graphql-tag --save
 ```

-After the dependencies are installed you should be able to connect to you local
+After the dependencies are installed you should be able to connect to your local
 server.

 ```js